100 Things To Do Before Leaving Sutton Valence Primary School

 If it’s hard, keep going… if it’s easy, challenge yourself and make it harder!

-In addition to the 100 challenges within the book there will also be additional monthly challenges should you wish to complete these.
+In addition to the 100 challenges within the book your child has been issued, there are also additional monthly challenges should you wish to complete these.

 How to complete the challenge: